 This new immigration pathway stream, launched by Alberta, is meant to attract international graduates to start businesses in this province and assist in the recovery of its beaten-up economy.

-Foreign Graduate Start-Up Visa Stream (FGSVS), is the second of two programs announced on Oct.
-26 and targeting international graduates.
-The International Graduate Entrepreneur Immigration Stream, was launched in late October, and targeted the graduates who were inside Canada.
+Foreign Graduate Start-Up Visa Stream (FGSVS) is the second of two programs announced on Oct.
+26 and targets international graduates.
+The International Graduate Entrepreneur Immigration Stream was launched in late October and targeted the graduates inside Canada.

-Eligible candidates for the Foreign Graduate Start-Up Visa Stream (FGSVS), must have graduated outside of Canada, within the last 2 years with at least a Canadian equivalent of a Bachelor’s degree.
+Eligible candidates for the Foreign Graduate Start-Up Visa Stream (FGSVS) must have graduated outside of Canada within the last two years with at least a Canadian equivalent of a Bachelor’s degree.

 Candidates must also have:

-The application under this program is based on Expression of Interest (EOI), which can be submitted on the AINP portal.
+The application under this program is based on Expression of Interest (EOI), submitted on the AINP portal.